The Sapling and the TreeKhaled Saeed

 ‘It’s ok, I may not be able to see you at night, but I still feel secure in the presence of my mentor.’
 She reassured the tree.

 In-fact her nights were still dark and petrifying, but she had seen his crippled, shed branches and knew it was too heavy a price for the tree to pay.

 In her soft silent way, she had learnt to deal with darkness and learnt to care in return.

 Autumn gave way to the winters.

 As his leaves shed faster, the tree felt apprehension seep into him.

 It was not the loss of the leaves that worried him but the realization that during winters, the forest faced grave dangers.

 He knew that he would get battered but he would survive.
 But would she?
 Could she?

-She had to be ready before the first flakes of snow lazily glided down the landscape.
+She had to be prepared on what was ominous, before the first flakes of snow lazily glided down the landscape.

 ‘Yes…?’
 She sensed his anxiety.
 ‘Something very serious?’